 This assessment can be used with any story.
-It emphasizes CCSSR1, Read Closely, then make logical inferences with evidence, and CCSSR2, Determine theme and summarize supporting details and ideas.
+It emphasizes CCSSR1-Read Closely, then make logical inferences with evidence, and CCSSR2-clarify the main/central idea of a passage; support important ideas with examples.

 1. Identify Sequence:

 What happened at the end?